Confined and deconfined chaos in classical spin systems: Ishimori chain

 However, we find that the thermalization time of torsion $\tau$ is system-size independent because it has a vanishing overlap with the conserved quantities of the perturbed model, and thus does not exhibit a power-law decay of the correlator at late times.

-Even for observables which do overlap with conserved quantities, observing power-law relaxation of the autocorrelator requires a system size \(L\) which is sufficiently large compared to \(\vert\delta\vert^{-1}\).
+Even for observables which overlap with conserved quantities, observing power-law relaxation of the autocorrelator requires a system size \(L\) which is sufficiently large compared to \( \sqrt{D(\delta)} \vert\delta\vert^{-1}\) such that $L^2 / D(\delta) \gg \Tth $.
+Note that $D(\delta)$ usually diverges as $\delta \to 0$~\cite{ljubotina2017spin,nardis2021stability}, the general mechanism for which is yet to be explained.
 Taking the limit $\delta \to 0$ at a fixed system size, there is no asymptotic diffusive relaxation even for observables with non-vanishing overlaps with conserved quantities (see \aref{app:non_conserved_observables} for more details); instead, autocorrelators exponentially decay.
-This happens because, with small \(\vert\delta\vert\), the time required to establish local equilibrium far exceeds the time required for a quasi-particle to diffuse across the system.
-Pictorially, in this regime, quasi-particles will bounce back and forth between the system boundaries many times before they decay.
+This is because quasi-particles bounce back and forth between the system boundaries many times before eventually decaying, so that the diffusion of energy does not set the time-scale for reaching thermal equilibrium.
 In the opposite limit of fixed $\delta$ and $L\to\infty$, the system first locally thermalizes and then conserved densities evolve in time according to the diffusion equation or, more generally, according to hydrodynamics.
 In this case, the global thermalization time \emph{does} depend on the system size.
-For weak integrability breaking, studying this regime would require much larger system sizes than we analyzed here.
+For weak integrability breaking, studying this regime would require much larger system sizes than we analyze here.